ftl/hamdeck/README.md

 * Call any simple hamlib set command (e.g. `vfo_op BAND_UP`).
 * Set the mode of your radio through hamlib.
 * Switch to a specific frequency band through hamlib.
 * Set the output power level of your radio through hamlib.
+* Control the TX state (MOX) of your radio through hamlib.

 This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.